-The Endangered Species Act (ESA) of 1973 (ESA, 16 USC §§ 1531-1544, as amended) established measures for the protection of plant and animal species that are federally listed as threatened or endangered, and for the conservation of habitats that are critical to the continued existence of those species.
-Federal agencies must evaluate the effects of their proposed actions through a set of defined procedures, which can include the preparation of a Biological Assessment and can require formal consultation with USFWS under Section 7 of the ESA.
+The Endangered Species Act of 1973 (ESA, 16 USC §§ 1531-1544, as amended) established measures for the protection of plant and animal species that are federally listed as threatened or endangered, and for the conservation of habitats that are critical to the continued existence of those species.
+Federal agencies must evaluate the effects of their proposed actions through a set of defined procedures, which can include the preparation of a Biological Assessment and can require formal consultation with the U.S. Fish & Wildlife Service (USFWS) under Section 7 of the ESA.